vpangng1/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Change directory into the `challenge_files` directory.
 Use `ls` to find only the files with a `.demo` pattern.: 3
 * Use the `cd` command to move "up" one directory.: /home/cabox/workspace
 * Press the up arrow on your keyboard.
 The previous command `pwd` gets displayed in the console
-* Press the up arrow a few more times. ls -1 | grep 'demo'
+* Press the up arrow a few more times. ls -l | grep 'demo'
-* Run the `history` command.: the history command displays all commands that have been entered in the console starting with the oldest
+* Run the `history` command.: the history command displays all commands that have been entered in the console starting with the oldest to the most recent in numeric order

 ### Observing the System

 * Discover what account you are logged into using the `whoami` command.: cabox
-* Discover who else is on your system with the `who` command.: no
+* Discover who else is on your system with the `who` command.
+Are any other users using your system?: no
 * How long has your system been running?: 21:04:48 up 56 min, 1 user, load average: 0.00, 0.00, 0.00
 * Run `ps aux` and review the results.: process status displays information about the processes that have controlling terminals. `aux` are 3 separate options. `-a` displays information about all the users' processes running a controlling terminal. `-u` displays proccess belonging to each specified username. `-x` displays processes that do not run on terminals.
 Together this command displays all processes regardless of whether the terminal is on or off.
 * Run `top` and review the results.: Unlike ps which takes a snapshot of the processes running at the time, the `top` command displays the real time information about the processes that are running.